 Start:ME has been working in the Clarkston community since 2013 and launched in Atlanta's East Lake neighborhood in 2015.
 The program conducts sessions weekly each spring (January through April) working with 15-18 promising micro-entrepreneurs in each community.
 The program is delivered by several lead community partners including Access to Capital for Entrepreneurs (ACE), Friends of Refugees and East Lake Foundation.
 Other local partners include the Clarkston Community Center, East Lake Neighborhood Community Association (ELNCA), PNC Bank and Northern Trust.Read More

 Nicaragua Community Health Connection

-NCHC works to accelerate improved health outcomes in the isolated, rural coffee community of Los Robles which is located in Northern Nicaragua.
-The program is conducted in collaboration with the residents of Los Robles, local partner Comunidad Connect and SE@G.
+Nicaragua Community Health Connection (NCHC) works to accelerate improved health outcomes in the isolated, rural coffee community of Los Robles, Nicaragua, and neighboring areas.
+The program, which includes a full-functioning health center, is conducted in collaboration with the residents of Los Robles, a growing number of North American universities, and NGO operating partner Comunidad Connect.

 NCHC leverages the Los Robles Coffee Project to fund the operations of the health center through sales of coffee to offices, places of worship and community organizations in the U.S.Read More